pivotal/docs-tap/scst-scan/integrate-app-scanning.hbs.md

-# Add App Scanning to default test and scan supply chains
+# Add App Scanning to Default Test and Scan Supply Chains

 The default configuration for Out of the Box Supply Chain - Testing and Scanning uses Supply Chain Security Tools - Scan 1.0.
 This topic describes how to enable Supply Chain Security Tools - Scan 2.0 and the included Grype Scanner with the out of the box test + scan supply chain.